Divorce and Business Valuation

 - Last 5 year-end payroll summaries, and as of the valuation date

-- All state sales tax filing for the last 3 years as of the valuation date; any amended and audits
+- All state sales tax filings for the last 3 years and as of the valuation date; and any amended and audits

 - Incorporation, organization, operating, and buy-sell agreements